SeLite/SeLite.github.io/SQLiteImport.md

   * the JAR is not distributed.
 Compile it yourself.
   * the imports only work from Postgres
-  * only some schema and insert SQL of Postgres was tested
+  * only some schema and insert SQL of Postgres has been tested
   * TODO autoincrement primary keys

-You can develop application-specific filters that only import data relevant to testing.
+You can develop application-specific filters, which import only data relevant to testing.

 Following steps are in Unix.
 They're quite trivial, so there's no version for Windows here.